itom-project/designerPlugins/twipOGLPlugin/docs/source/twipOGLPlugin.rst

 If pointClouds are plotted, the plot features differ slightly.
 E.g. the overlay can not be added separately, but the intensity from pointClouds of types including RGB- or I-values are interpreted as the overlay directly.

 Plotting pointClouds of types with normals defined, allow the visualisation of the curvature as a false color map for the points.
-Some itomfilter code imformation within the curvature.
+Some itomfilter code information within the curvature.
 The plot type also allows illumination and intensity overlay.

 The "TwipOGLFigure" does neither support graphic element / marker plotting nor line or pixel picking at the moment.